FAQs for Parents & Teachers

-Golden Empire’s schedule has been created by KHSD teachers and coaches to avoid as many school conflicts as possible.
+Golden Empire’s schedule has been created by local teachers and coaches to avoid as many school conflicts as possible.
 The spring semester camps are on weekends, and daily rehearsals don’t begin until school is out for the summer.
-Our season is over in mid-July, which is well before any HS band camp starts.
 With that said, we know that inevitably there will be conflicts with school events (competitions, concerts, etc.), and we believe a student’s school commitments should be their top priority.

 Are there any academic eligibility considerations?

 Because the corps is a class at Bakersfield College, there are some college requirements that must be met.
 Applicants that audition for and make a spot in the corps will be required to enroll as students at BC.
 HS students must meet with their HS counselor to complete an “Application for Concurrent Enrollment” that requires the signature of a parent/guardian and a school official.

 Will my student’s participation in drumcorps distract them from their school music program?

 This is a question we want address head-on because we know it’s a concern.
 We are schoolteachers and music/guard coaches ourselves.
 We also were once young students who marched drumcorps during our HS and college years.
 While there is no simple yes/no answer, our personal experience was that the drumcorps activity inspired us to return to our school music programs eager to share our experiences.
 It exposed us to new music/movement, strengthened our work ethic, and kept us focused on band/guard during the school year.